 The Huntington Library, Art Collections and Botanical Gardens was founded by railroad magnate and art collector Henry E. Huntington.
 The Japanese Garden was created in 1912 and opened to the public in 1928.
-Within the garden is a Japanese home (built around 1904) a teahouse (built in Kyoto in the 1960s), a bonsai collection, the moon bridge (built by Toichiro Kawai), and a zen court and has been used to portray Japan in films like Beverly Hills Ninja.
+Within the garden is a Japanese home (shipped to the garden from Japan in 1904) a teahouse (built in Kyoto in the 1960s), a bonsai collection, the moon bridge (built by Toichiro Kawai), and a zen court and has been used to portray Japan in films like Beverly Hills Ninja.

 Both gardens and all of the Huntington are worthy of frequent visits although San Marino is underserved by public transit.
 Metro‘s 177 stops 1.75 kilometers away at the campus of the California Institute of Technology and their 177, 180/181, 687/686, Rapid 780, and Foothill Transit‘s 187 lines all stop about 2.5 kilometers north at the campus of Pasadena City College.

 Yamashiro was originally designed by architect Franklin Smalls as the private residence of cotton importers Charles and Adolph Bernheimer, built between 1911 and 1914.
 It was supposedly modeled after a fortress the brothers saw near Kyoto.
 The brothers sold the estate in 1924 and built another Japanese-inspired estate in Pacific Palisades, which before long slid into the ocean.
 Yamashiro and the Bernheimer Gardens passed through several hands, serving as a clubhouse, event space, school, and apartments until 1960, when Thomas Y. Glover began its transformation into a bar, then a restaurant.
 It’s served by Metro’s 156, 212/312, 217, 222, and Red lines.